codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 6) Select `View` (menu bar) > `Explorer`.
 On the bottom left hand corner of the explorer, you should see 'Codewind'.
 Expand this panel if not already expanded.

-More information on [installing Codewind into Visual Studo Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html) is available from our website.
+More information on [installing Codewind into Visual Studio Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html) is available from our website.

 ### D) Git clone the Rogue Cloud client into Codewind workspace directory.